Upper School Clubs

 FBLA helps students prepare for careers in business through academic competitions (FBLA Competitive Events), leadership development, and educational programs.
 The purpose of FBLA is to provide additional opportunities for secondary students (grades 9–12) in business and/or business-related fields to develop vocational and career supportive competencies and to promote civic and personal responsibilities.

 High School Democrats of America (HSDA)

 High School Democrats of America (HSDA) is a national political organization that serves as an entry point to Democratic politics for youth activists from across the country.
-Thousands of members work at the state and local level to advance the ideals of the Democratic Party, engage fellow students to become active within the American political system, and elect Democratic candidates to public office.
-HSDA is entirely student run and dedicated members from all walks of life have the chance to open new doors through their involvement in projects and events.
 GFS members of HSDA will have the opportunity to engage with a national community of like-minded, politically active students.
-As a chapter of the national organization, we will work on locally based projects, such as voter registration, phone banking, and canvassing.
+As a chapter of the national organization, the club works on locally based projects, such as voter registration, phone banking, and canvassing.

 The Student Advisory Council is composed of four elected representatives from each upper school grade.
 Our mission is to serve as liaison between the student body and administration.
 We relay students' ideas, opinions and needs to the faculty and administration in an effort to improve the quality of student life.
 We also frequently sponsor fun events such as fall and spring jams to generate excitement and school spirit.

 Youth for Movement